* Clover *

 “It is, thanks,” she stood up after spotting the time on her smartwatch, “I’ve heard it all.
 Have a nice day.”

 Clover quickly walked away from Mr. Gorgeous without a backward glance.
 Was he staring at her big ass?
-God, she tired of not eating to fit into skirts.
+God, she was tired of not eating to fit into skirts.
 Her curves couldn’t be helped, but just the thought of exercising brought back memories of when her mother used to track her weight in high school.
 When she left home, snatched up that scale, leaving it broken and on fire in the dumpster behind the fitness center after years of torture.
 Giggling at the memory, it added pep in her step, forgetting the mysterious man in the park.

 “Mr. Thistle is expecting an important call,” The Plastic told her then sashayed away.